genner-lab/meta-fish-pipe/README.md

 Rscript -e "renv::restore()"
 ```

-### User data (do once)
+### Add user data and setup directories (per project)

-Users must provide 4 files.
+Users must provide 4 files for the project.
 They can be named however you like, but must be added to the `assets/` directory before running the pipeline.
-They include:
+This files only need to be provided once at the beginning of the project.

 1. Your custom 'curated fish' reference library in CSV format, which can be obtained from [https://github.com/genner-lab/meta-fish-lib](https://github.com/genner-lab/meta-fish-lib).